How to Get an Acupuncturist License in Alabama

 Tips for Success

-• Budget approximately $500 for your Alabama license: This includes $0 in application fees, $0 for the exam, and education costs.
+- Budget approximately $500 for your Alabama license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions